SN-ICE/Retreat2024/tutorial_prospector/Readme.md

 python -m pip install .
 ```

-Beware of NOT mixing PROSPECTOR and Hostphot instalation since they have incompatible numpy and astropy versio
+Beware of NOT mixing PROSPECTOR and Hostphot instalation since they have incompatible numpy and astropy version